rk119/Save-It/README.md

 ## Our goal
-We recognize the persisting global issue of food wastage and the potential that blockchain technology has for providing the reassurance that an action taken will be seen through till the end, no questsions asked.
-Every small food donation made will truly have an influence in reducing and eventually completely eliminating food wastage.
+We recognize the persisting global issue of food wastage and the potential that blockchain technology has for providing the reassurance that an action taken will be seen through till the end.
+Every small food donation made will truly have an influence in reducing food wastage.

 ---
 ---